How do we work to integrate gender justice in international climate policies?

-During the climate change conferences we participate regularly at the Women and Gender Constituency meetings.
-We talk to delegates from Parties to explain our point of view and inform about critical aspects of their decisions in relation to gender.
-We organise workshops and side events during the negotiations and at various civil society events and conferences around the COPs.
-We enable grassroots activists from the Global South to participate and report on local experiences of international climate politics such as REDD+ by accrediting them and providing travel reimbursement.
-Before COP we have political actions to emphasise our demands.
-We also inform about gender, climate change and strategic advocacy with webinars, in press briefings or publications.
+(WGC) activities.
+We talk to country delegates to explain our point of view and inform about critical aspects of their decisions in relation to gender.
+We organise workshops and events during the negotiations and at civil society conferences.
+We cooperate with activists from the Global South so they can participate and report on their experiences on issues being decided at the international level.A bit on our collective achievements

 In 2017, we celebrated the adoption of the first Gender Action Plan (GAP) in the UNFCCC.
 GenderCC has been participating since in the UN climate process since its beginning in 1995, and since then, many advances on gender equality integration in climate debates and action were achieved, from local to international levels.
 Examples of such achievements include the first gender decisions adopted by the UNFCCC in 2012

 and the adoption of the Paris Agreement

 in 2015, which has gender equality and human rights at its core.
 The most recent mark at the international level was the renewal and enhancement of the Lima Work Programme on Gender and its Gender Action Plan (GAP)